Adam Levine Says It’s ‘Time To Move On’ From ‘The Voice’ In Heartfelt Instagram Post

 Carson Daly announced during Friday’s episode of Today that longtime The Voice coach Adam Levine has decided to leave the singing competition after 16 seasons.
-The news came as a shock to many fans who have grown to love his presence on the series, as well as fellow coaches Blake Shelton and Kelly Clarkson.
-Levine’s departure is bittersweet for sure, but the Maroon 5 frontman revealed in a lengthy Instagram post on Friday afternoon that it is “time to move on.”
+The news came as a shock to many fans who have grown to love his presence on the series.
+Levine’s departure is bittersweet, for sure, but the Maroon 5 frontman revealed in a lengthy Instagram post on Friday afternoon that it is “time to move on.”

-Along with a heartfelt essay reflecting on his time at The Voice, Levine shared an old photo of Rolling Stone’s magazine cover featuring the series’ Season 1 judges: himself, Shelton, Cee Lo Green, and Christina Aguilera.
+Along with a heartfelt essay reflecting on his time at The Voice, Levine shared an old photo of Rolling Stone’s magazine cover featuring the series’ Season 1 judges: himself, Shelton, Cee Lo Green and Christina Aguilera.

 “About 8 years ago, Mark Burnett convinced us to sign up for this show where you sit in a big red chair with your back turned away from the singers on the stage,” Levine began in the caption, thanking the producer for getting the series started.

-He continued on to explain that he and his fellow coaches “had no idea” what they were doing, but they knew it was going somewhere.
+He continued, explaining that he and his fellow coaches “had no idea” what they were doing, but they knew it was going somewhere.
 Levine thanked NBC for signing him on to the project and giving him something he will “always cherish.”

-“Thank you to everyone who supported this long strange and amazing left turn into a place I never thought I’d go,” he added.
+“Thank you to everyone who supported this long, strange and amazing left turn into a place I never thought I’d go,” he added.

-The “Girls Like You” singer also thanked Daly for hosting the show, showrunner Audrey Morrissey, house band leader Paul Mirkovich, everyone behind the scenes, and, of course, the vocalists who “blew Levine’s mind” daily.
+The “Girls Like You” singer also thanked Daly for hosting the show, showrunner Audrey Morrissey, house band leader Paul Mirkovich, everyone behind the scenes, and, of course, the vocalists who “blew Levine’s mind” on a daily basis.

 Levine later called Shelton his “brother for life,” according to Entertainment Tonight.